effeffe/midas/tmfe.md

 TBW

+### Frontend configuration

+* std::string fHostname - ???
+* std::string fExptname - experiment name
+* std::string fFrontendName - midas program name (as shown on the Programs page, etc)
+* std::string fFrontendHostname - hostname of machine we are running on (ss_gethostname())
+* std::string fFrontendFilename - program source file name if equipment source file name is not available
+* bool fIfRunningCallExit - do not allow frontend to start if a run is already running
+* bool fIfRunningCallBeginRun - if a run is already running, call begin run handlers

 ### Equipment configuration and ODB Common

 Frontend equipment (TMFeEquipment) is configured by fEqConfFoo data members.
 Many of them correspond to